Symantec/cwa-python-samples/README.md

 ## Postman

-A Postman collection allows you to test the APIs, import this file and created a new environment:
+A Postman collection allows you to test the APIs, import this file.

+Also create a new environment with the following keys and add your respective values:

 `client_id` and `client_secret`.